-- We'll first respond (as every healthy human does) by experiencing our feelings about that truth. - Now take those feelings and place them off to one side, and then ask the key questions... - Is this true?
+- We'll first respond (as every healthy human does) by experiencing our feelings about that truth. - Psychologists show that our feelings are a kind of instantaneous summing up of whether what's in front of us is "for us" or "against us" according to our genuinely experienced values. - But are they valid values?
+So...take those feelings and place them off to one side, and then ask the key questions... - Is this true?
 What's the evidence?
-Does it fit with well-verified knowledge I have or can gather?
+Does it fit with well-verified knowledge I have or can gather.
 How can I energize and raise my awareness and engage my Desire for Clarity here?